← Back to 史記

 71

 Wu, on behalf of Zou, attacked Lu, reached the city walls, made an alliance, and left.
 Qi attacked us and took three towns.
-In the tenth year, they attacked Qi's southern border.
+In the tenth year, Lu attacked the southern border of Qi.

 72